Ancillary Sword: Synopsis

 Anaander Mianaai, the Lord of the Radch – or the part of her personality that opposes the further militant expansion of the empire – adopts Breq into her house, appoints her Fleet Captain, puts her in command of the warship Mercy of Kalr, and charges her to protect the remote Athoek system.
 Breq's crew includes her old comrade Seivarden and the young Lieutenant Tisarwat, who is revealed to be a hastily converted ancillary copy of Anaander herself.
-After Breq recognizes Tisarwat as an unwilling ancillary of Anaander, she has her ancillary implants removed, allowing Tisarwat to develop a hybrid personality.
+After Breq recognizes Tisarwat as an unwilling ancillary of Anaander, she has the ancillary's implants removed, allowing Tisarwat to develop a hybrid personality.

-At Athoek Station, Breq seeks out Basnaaid, the sister of Awn, an officer Breq, as the ship Justice of Toren, once loved and, on Anaander's orders, killed.
-She meets Dlique, translator for the alien Presger, who is killed in a scuffle with ancillaries of Sword of Atagaris – the other warship on station, commanded by Captain Hetnys, Breq's nominal subordinate.
+At Athoek Station, Breq seeks out Basnaaid, the sister of Awn, an officer that Breq as the ship Justice of Toren, once loved and, on Anaander's orders, killed.
+She meets Dlique, translator for the alien race the Presger.
+Dlique is killed in a scuffle with ancillaries of Sword of Atagaris – the other warship on station commanded by Captain Hetnys, Breq's nominal subordinate.
 To hopefully placate the powerful aliens, Breq and Hetnys enter formal mourning on the estate of Fosyf, a prominent tea planter who holds her workers, transportees from other Radch-conquered worlds, in conditions akin to serfdom.

-After Breq survives an attempt on her life by Raughd, Fosyf's abusive heir, she suspects that somebody abducts suspended transportees, possibly an ancient warship seeking to replenish its ancillary crew.
+After Breq survives an attempt on her life by Raughd, Fosyf's abusive heir, she suspects that somebody is abducting suspended transportees, possibly an ancient warship seeking to replenish its crew of ancillaries.
 Hetnys and her ship move against Breq, apparently serving the other half of Anaander Mianaai, but they are subdued after Breq holds Hetnys hostage.